The Long War, Part 32; military actions in the first part of 1603

 Prelude to the campaigns

-The year 1603 began in February-March with destruction made by Crimean Tatar raids in Hungary, on the lands of Lord Ferenc Nádasdy… We can have a small insight about the nature of these raids from the letter written by Achmed Defterdar to the Council of the Sultan:
+The year 1603 began in February-March with destruction made by Crimean Tatar raids in Hungary, on the lands of Lord Ferenc Nádasdy… We can have a small insight into the nature of these raids from the letter written by Achmed Defterdar to the Council of the Sultan:

 „This is the letter of Achmed, the Chief Defterdar who is the collector of the Treasury’s income in Belgrade.

 On the 20th day of this Sábán month (02.
 February 1603), the private messenger of the Tatar Khan arrived here.
 He has delivered a reliable verbal message and a letter from the Khan.

 The Tatar Beys called Pasha Achmed and his brother Bey Arslan together with the soldiers of the Sultan in Pozsega (Požega), altogether more than 12,000 Tatars.
 They had managed to get some skilled spies (guides) from Kanizsa.
 They entered the infidels’ country on the 6th day of Sábán month (19.
 January 1603) and succeeded to return to Szigetvár Castle unharmed, loaded with booty on the 12th day of Sábán (25.
 January).
 They were burning in the domains of Nádasdy (Nedazs oglu) and Batthyány (Pañani) the outer settlements of the castles called Moroni [Moson?], Szonbu Tahl [Szombathely] and Lindok [Alsólendva], broke down the scum and took captives, herded their animals away, and set 800 nearby villages on fire; they took the captives and the animals to Belgrade.

 The number of slaves was 10,000 and the number of animals was 20,000.
 As nobody has ever cast a look at the slaves or the animals in Belgrade and in Kanizsa, they took them to Buda for sale. (…)